gaehlerm/SoftwareEngineering/README.md

 vars = {"a" : 0, "b" : 1}
 ```

 These lines do something very similar.
-They both assign the value `0` to `a` and value `1` to `b`.
+They both assign the value `0` to `a` and value `1` to `b` (ok, in case of the dict it is rather `"a"`, but you get my point).
 Yet there is a fundamental difference.
 In the first line the programmer knows that he needs variables a and b as he writes the code.
 In the second case, we have a dynamic data structure.
 Maybe the programmer knew that there will be `"a"` and `"b"` used as keys.
 Maybe he didn’t and these dict entries were generated by some user input the programmer had no control over.

 If the developer knows all the variables that he needs, he should generally use normal variables.
 If they originate from somewhere else, a text file for example, he has to use a dynamic data structure like a dict.
 At first this may sound all a little confusing.
 But think about cooking recipes.
 You might know a few recipes that you define in your code and the name of the recipe is the name of the variable.
 Or you can write a parser that reads them from a cookbook into a dictionary.
-Here you have to use some kind of dynamic data structure.
+Here you have to use some kind of dynamic data structure as you don't even know what kind of ingridients will be needed.

 Dicts are closely related to json and XML files.
 Json and XML are pretty much the same as a nested dict converted into a string.
 If you ever have to read in some json files, the resulting data structure will be nested dict that you might further convert into nested class instances.